Janak-Nirmal/truetype_to_svg/README.md

 It screws up on the last segment of each contour so some letters look 'off'.
 This is easily viewable with unicode 67, 68 (C, D) Also see unicode 48007

+There are 'duplicate points'

+i.e.
+imagine A and B are points

+you have QA B LB LC

+it should be QA B LC